-- uptake of voluntary measures, in particular when working with multiple land managers across a catchment - available funding and resources beyond 2015/16.
-Uncertainty increases as we project forward - understanding of ecological recovery.
+- uptake of voluntary measures, in particular when working with multiple land managers across a catchment. - available funding and resources beyond 2015/16.
+Uncertainty increases as we project forward.

+• understanding of ecological recovery.
 We have a limited understanding of how and when the ecology will respond following delivery of measures.

-In Wales, we believe that we can maximise our outcomes by developing our approach integrated natural resources management and working at the local catchment level.
+We believe that we can maximise our outcomes by developing our approach integrated natural resources management and working at the local catchment level.

-We are already working with strategic and local partners to deliver improvements (e.g. Water Industry programme, Coal Authority and eNGOs) and looking for opportunities to 'join up' actions to deliver benefits to the environment, economy and society of Wales.
+We are already working with strategic and local partners, in particular the voluntary sectors, to deliver improvements (e.g. Water Industry programme, Coal Authority and eNGOs such as the Wildlife Trusts and Afonydd Cymru) and looking for opportunities to 'join up' actions to deliver benefits to the environment, economy and society of Wales.
 We have provided local information on planned and resourced measures on Water Watch Wales in order to help facilitate partnership work.
 We plan to review delivery programmes with partners in order to refine and align co-delivery.